TiffanyVidal/ofp-dm-part1-report-template/README.md

 3. Ensure there's an empty line at the end of the `.env` file

 4.  **Important**: Never commit the `.env` file to version control.
 To ensure that is the case and `.env` files to your `.gitignore` file.
-These files types will be ignored when synced to the repo (it will only remain on your machine).
+Files with the `.env` extension will be ignored when synced to the repo (it will only remain on your machine).

 5. Open script `main.R` and make sure all packages are installed